-Most of this book is about guidelines, suggestions, and general tips, but depending on where you and your clients live there may be also legal requirements for any commercial email you send.
+Depending on where you and your clients live, there may be also legal requirements for any commercial email you send.

-The most famous of these laws is of course the dubiously effective CAN-SPAM Act (2003), which applies to US senders of “email whose primary purpose is advertising or promoting a commercial product or service, including content on a website.”
+The most famous of these laws is the CAN-SPAM Act (2003), which applies to US senders of “email whose primary purpose is advertising or promoting a commercial product or service, including content on a website.”
 Processing emails (such as order confirmations and the like) are mostly exempt.

 The CAN-SPAM law requires that your emails must:

-The main impact of this law for designers is the need to include the physical address in the design, typically in the footer as you’ll have seen.
+The main impact of this law for designers is the need to include the physical address in the design, typically in the footer.
 Find out more about CANSPAM at the FTC website.

 Outside of the USA, there are plenty of similar pieces of legislation, so make certain you know what applies to the emails you’re sending.
 For a head start on finding out laws relevant in your area, visit Mark Brownlow’s helpful list.

-There’s really no point to this.
-If a person doesn’t want to receive your email, they will not read it anyway, and by irritating them and making it difficult you’re just increasing the risk of them reporting it as spam.
-So make your unsubscribe method loud and proud.
-You can have a bit of fun with it, though.
+If a person doesn’t want to receive your email, they will not read it anyway, and, by irritating them and making it difficult, you’re just increasing the risk of them reporting it as spam.
+So make your unsubscribe method easy to see.

 One Campaign Monitor customer ended their email with “Every person who unsubscribes makes us cry a tear, but if you must: click here.”
 Another email for a nightclub showed some honesty: “If you signed up while drunk you can unsubscribe here.”